 Every culture has a version of samosas – fried or baked pastry with savory fillings like potatoes, peas, or ground meats.
 My mom used to make samosas from scratch, and they were always served hot for the guests.
 Our little family would turn into a small commercial enterprise.
 I would roll the pastries, my little sister would put the filling in, and my mom will fry the samosas.
 Dad was the floor manager taking out the hot fried samosas to our beloved guests.
-Traditionally, samosas are deep fried, but I think the baked version tasted even better!
-Guilt free samosas?
+Traditionally, samosas are deep-fried, but I think the baked version tasted even better!
+Guilt-free samosas?
 Count me in!

 When the issue of obesity in the western world is discussed, the media is quick to point out restaurants as the culprit.
 They are serving too many fried foods, with too many bad calories.
-In my opinion, an even bigger issue is how dramatically the home-made food has changed.
+In my opinion, an even bigger issue is how dramatically homemade food has changed.
 In most homes, long gone are the days of starting with fresh ingredients, and preparing fresh meals.
 The frozen meals section at the grocery store is packed with pre-packaged meals, ready to be popped in the microwave.
-Hot Pockets, Frozen Pizzas, even microwave ready French Fries are the new norm of home cooking.
+Hot Pockets, Frozen Pizzas, even microwave-ready French Fries are the new norm of home cooking.

-Anup and I used to buy frozen samosas to be fried at home, before we decided to make a change in our diet.
+Anup and I used to buy frozen samosas to be fried at home before we decided to make a change in our diet.
 The first thing we learned to avoid was the frozen meals section.
 In fact, I can’t recall the last time I bought anything in that aisle.
 Once we let go on the “convenience” of buying pre-packaged meals, we started learning healthy recipes which were easy to make.
 With minor changes to the recipes, you can turn your favorite comfort foods into healthy foods.

-Moong Bean Sprouts: Throughly wash the beans.
+Moong Bean Sprouts: Thoroughly wash the beans.
 Soak for 8-10 hours or overnight in a bowl of lukewarm water.
 After soaking, rinse them in clean water.
 Put beans in double folded wet cheesecloth and wrap them in the cloth loosely.
 Put it in the colander.
 Sprinkle some water on the cloth twice a day.
 Beans should usually sprout in 2-3 days.
 They are ready when the tails are 1/4 to 1/2 inch long.
-You can store them in the fridge up to 2 days.
+You can store them in the fridge for up to 2 days.